warrensbox/sandbox/www/docs/Quick-Start.md

 <img src="https://s3.us-east-2.amazonaws.com/kepler-images/warrensbox/testtfswitch/testtfswitch.gif" alt="drawing" style="width: 600px;"/>

 1. You can switch between different versions of terraform by typing the command `testtfswitch` on your terminal.
 2. Select the version of terraform you require by using the up and down arrow.
+THIS IS A TEST
 3. Hit **Enter** to select the desired version.

 The most recently selected versions are presented at the top of the dropdown.